Toomre stability of disk galaxies in quasi-linear MOND: Disk stability and surface density

 The ALM of Equation \ref{MDAR} differs more significantly from QUMOND (Figure \ref{ALM_error_wrong}).
 Consequently, it is important to use Equation \ref{Algebraic_MOND_approximation} rather than Equation \ref{MDAR} if one is trying to approximate QUMOND with a simple algebraic relation.
 Even Equation \ref{Algebraic_MOND_approximation} is not exactly equivalent to QUMOND, but our results suggest that it is rather close in situations with a high degree of symmetry.

 Given the increasing accuracy of observations, they may be able to distinguish between the ALMs presented here.
-A recent analysis comparing these ALMs with observations favoured Equation \ref{Algebraic_MOND_approximation}, suggesting that MOND arises from a modification of gravity \citep{Frandsen_2018}.
+A recent analysis comparing these ALMs with observations favored Equation \ref{Algebraic_MOND_approximation}, suggesting that MOND arises from a modification of gravity \citep{Frandsen_2018}.
 Some works even calculate RCs using a rigorous solution of QUMOND obtained with a Poisson solver \citep{Angus_2012, Angus_2015}.
-If such predictions more closely agree with observations than a simple application of Equation \ref{MDAR}, then a modified gravity interpretation of MOND would be favoured.
-Of crucial importance to such a test would be the region ${r \approx \left(1 - 2 \right) r_{_d}}$, though accurate observations at even smaller radii would also be very helpful (Figure \ref{ALM_error_wrong}).
+If such predictions more closely agree with observations than a simple application of Equation \ref{MDAR}, then a modified gravity interpretation of MOND would be favored.
+Of crucial importance to such a test would be the region ${r \approx \left(1 - 2 \right) r_{_d}}$, though accurate observations at even smaller radii would also be very helpful if non-circular motions remain small (Figure \ref{ALM_error_wrong}).